Aayush-Yadav29/Music-Player/README.md

-# Spotify Clone
+# Music Player

-This project is a clone of the popular music streaming service Spotify.
-It is built using HTML, CSS, and JavaScript, and aims to replicate the basic functionalities of the original Spotify website.
-The clone includes two sections for English and Hindi songs, and allows users to play, pause, skip to the next or previous song, and switch between the English and Hindi sections.
+This project is a music website which aims to replicate the basic functionalities of the any online music streaming website.
+It is built using HTML, CSS, and JavaScript.
+The website includes two sections for English and Hindi songs, and allows users to play, pause, skip to the next or previous song, and switch between the English and Hindi sections.

 ## Features